jbmelton4/mycode/README.md

 A project desciption is supposed to go here but really just messing around while following tutorials and such as I attempt to learn this.

+And now I have a project description through the terminal.
+So, yeah, let's see how that goes.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine